What Diving Equipment Should I Own as a Divemaster?

 Stopwatch water resistant timing device

-Visible surface-signalling device (SMB)
+Visible surface-signaling device (SMB)

 The most widely used is the surface marker buoy (SMB).
 These are normally bright red or orange but essentially the colour is not important, it just needs to be bright and visible.
-Other signalling devices can be used like a flare or a signal mirror.
+Other signaling devices can be used like a flare or a signal mirror.

 SMB - Surface Marking Buoy